 Lien waivers are essentially “proofs of payment.”
-A party who has received payment in a construction industry is therefore expected to sign a lien waiver as a declaration that they are effectively waiving their lien rights.
+A party who has received payment in a construction project is expected to sign a lien waiver as a declaration that they are effectively waiving their lien rights.
 If used correctly, lien waivers can actually protect both the paying party and the party claiming the payment from having to deal with a mechanics lien.

 Sometimes, however, it is not clear whether signing a lien waiver is the right thing to do.
-Waiving your lien rights is strong statement to make, so it is not something that should be done in a hurry.
+Waiving your lien rights is a strong statement to make, so it is not something that should be done in a hurry.
 Here are six situations in which signing a lien waiver is highly advisable:

 - Scenario 1: The property owner requests a signed lien waiver before they make a payment